Pattern (sewing): Fitting patterns

-So, a sewer may choose a standard size (usually from the wearer's bust measurement) that has been pre-graded on a purchased pattern.
-They may decide to tailor or adjust a pattern to improve the fit or style for the garment wearer, using French curves, hip curves, and cutting or folding on straight edges.
-There are alternate methods, either directly on flat pattern pieces from measurements, using a pre-draped personalized sloper or using draping methods on a dress form with inexpensive inelastic plain weaved fabrics like canvas.

 Creating a sample from canvas is another method of making patterns.
-Canvas-fabric is inexpensive, not elastic and made from Urticaceae.
-It is easy to work with when making quick adjustments by pinning the fabric around the wearer or a dress form.
+Canvas fabric is inexpensive, not elastic and made from Urticaceae.
+It is easy to work with when making quick adjustments, by pinning the fabric around the wearer or a dress form.
 The sewer cuts the pieces using the same method that they will use for the actual garment, according to a pattern.
 The pieces are then fit together and darts and other adjustments are made.
 This provides the sewer with measurements to use as a guideline for marking the patterns and cutting the fabric for the finished garment.

 Pattern grading

 Pattern grading is the process of shrinking or enlarging a finished pattern to accommodate it to people of different sizes.
 Grading rules determine how patterns increase or decrease to create different sizes.
 Fabric type also influences pattern grading standards.
 The cost of pattern grading is incomplete without considering marker making.